 #13 Robina Lyle is very real, the public health nurse in my elementary school, a character so legendary in my own community’s history that an elementary school is named for her.

 #14 Michael Corbett was someone of my acquaintance in about the 5th or 6th grade.
-He beat the shit out of me during recess until it ceased to be any fun and then moved on to another target.
+He beat the shit out of me during recess until it ceased to be any fun and then moved on to other targets.
 Mike’s real-life story is the stuff of made-for-TV movies.

 #15 Henry “Whitey” Malone is a thinly veiled version of myself.

 #18 Sandor Szolnay guided the Men’s Department at deBijenkorf.
 Sandor is a hybrid character, a blend of the Hungarian baker I knew in Argo (who came there following the 1956 Hungarian uprising) and the nameless Hungarian tailor at Capper & Capper, who adjusted the cut of my first suit.

 #19 Seamus Tierney was the founder of professional theatre in Agincourt.
 If he sounds familiar, you catch on pretty quick.

 #20 Fred D. Shellabarger doesn’t yet have a place in Agincourt.
 But he is a fond memory from my own beginnings in architecture and was, in hindsight, a strong influence on its trajectory.
 I could not have known how that experience would connect with my later life.
 On second thought, Fred’s legacy here rests in my feeble attempts to replicate his ability to draw poetically with a #2 Dixon “Ticonderoga” pencil — with the pink “delete” switch on the end..

 #21 Edmund FitzGerald Flynn, Agincourt’s thirteenth mayor and husband of Amity Burroughs Flynn, died in office.
 Some people were not upset about this.